Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 • Investigating police department.

-If your accident occurred in 2018 or later, you will most-likely be able to search for and request a copy of your crash report online at https://cris.dot.state.tx.us/.
+You will most-likely be able to search for and request a copy of your crash report online at https://cris.dot.state.tx.us/.
 However, some municipalities in Texas may still require you to visit the police department in person or request a copy by mail.